Maximum of 15.5 AMA PRA Category 1 Credits™

 All disclosures will be reviewed by the program/course directors or editors for identification of conflicts of interest.
 Peer reviewers, working with the program directors and/or editors, will document the mechanism(s) for management and resolution of the conflict of interest and final approval of the activity will be documented prior to implementation.
 Any of the mechanisms below can/will be used to resolve conflict of interest:

-The opinions and recommendations expressed by the presenters and planners of educational content in this program are their own and do not necessarily represent the viewpoint of the AUAER.
+The opinions and recommendations expressed by faculty, authors and other experts whose input is included in this program are their own and do not necessarily represent the viewpoint of the American Urological Association (AUA).

-Audio, video and other photographic recording equipment is prohibited inside AUA meeting rooms.
+The use of audio, video and other photographic recording equipment by attendees is prohibited inside AUA meeting rooms.

-Reproduction of written materials developed for this AUAER course is prohibited without the written permission from individual authors and the American Urological Association Education and Research Office of Education.
+Reproduction of written materials developed for this AUA course is prohibited without the written permission from individual authors and the AUA.

-The American Urological Association Education and Research, Inc. (AUAER), an organization accredited for Continuing Medical Education (CME), complies with the Americans with Disabilities Act §12112(a).
-If any participant is in need of special assistance or has any dietary restrictions, a written request should be submitted at least one month in advance.
-For additional assistance with your request please call 1-800-908-9414.
+The AUA complies with the Americans with Disabilities Act §12112(a).
+If any participant is in need of special assistance or has any dietary restrictions, please see the registration desk.